-The dome lamp will illuminate whenever a front door is opened.
-If either front door has been opened from the outside, the lamp will remain on for 25 seconds after the door is shut.
+The dome lamp will illuminate whenever any door is opened, and the lamp will remain on for 25 seconds after the door is shut.
 If any other door has been opened from the inside, the lamp will shut off immediately after the door is closed.